How is Blue Label Labs different from its competitors?

 What is Blue Label Labs’ policy regarding correcting defects and publishing an update in the app store?

-We provide our services at an hourly rate of $120/hour for ad-hoc updates or at an hourly rate of $100/hour at a mutually agreed upon set number of hours over a 6-month retainer.
+We provide our services at a blended hourly rate of $120/hour for ad-hoc updates or at blended hourly rate of $100/hour at a mutually agreed upon set number of hours over a 6-month retainer.
 For example, a retainer of 20 hours a month for $2,000/month guarantees expedited service vs. ad-hoc requests.
 Ad-hoc requests are handled on a first come, first serve basis across all of our clients and development is based on our team’s earliest availability.
 The monthly retainer of hours functions much like an extension of the warranty period; issues are addressed within 24-48 hours and development will start as soon as the scope of the issue is defined.
 For those clients wanting a guaranteed 24 to 48-hour turnaround time on maintenance issues, a 6-month retainer is suggested.

 What level of Quality Assurance is included and provided by you in your proposal?